Do you have what it takes to volunteer with Citizens Advice?

 Research and Campaigns Volunteer

-Advice Hub 7 High Street, NEWPORT, Isle Of Wight, PO30 1SS
+Advice Centre, County Hall, High Street, Newport, Isle Of Wight, PO30 1UD

 By using evidence that Citizens Advice gets from our clients, you could help bring about changes in local and national policies and services which can benefit everyone - even those who have never used a local Citizens Advice before.
 As a research campaigner you'll: